Resident234/php.net/pages/www.php.net_function.ob-implicit-flush.php.md

 ```

 This will output as it goes.
 This is only a problem if you only want one part of the output to come out in real time, and want the rest buffered.
-In that case, since there&apos;s no function to do an implicit ob_flush() every time, you need to call it explicitly.
+In that case, since there's no function to do an implicit ob_flush() every time, you need to call it explicitly.
 For example, this works: